tacofoundation/mrio/docs/en/python/temporal_utils.md

 For users that want a easy to stack/unstack temporal data, this module provides a set of functions to help with that.

 ## `mrio.temporal.unstack`

-Unstacks a temporal GeoTIFF file into multiple GeoTIFF files, one for each time step.
+Unstacks a temporal COG file into multiple COG files, one for each time step.

 ```python
 mrio.temporal.unstack(input_file: PathLike, output_dir: PathLike)
 ```

 ### Parameters

-- `input_file` (PathLike): Path to the input Temporal GeoTIFF file.
+- `input_file` (PathLike): Path to the input Temporal COG file.
 - `output_dir` (PathLike): Path to the output directory where the unstacked files will be saved.

 ### Returns